Solution4P/tesl/README.md

 # tesl
+Training Eye(Lazy Eye & Stereoscopic Vision)

-This project was created for help people with eyes problems like, lazy eye stereoscopic vision.
+This project was created to help people with vision problems like, lazy eye,stereoscopic vision.

+This project is focuses to create a cross platform app which allow people to work on their problem with vision.